 Similar to the Internet, blockchain is set to significantly disrupt industries and transform how companies conduct business.
 Some of blockchain’s current applications include:

 Self-automated and extremely secure software that can facilitate, verify, and process contracts without a governing authority.
 Smart contracts make it faster, easier, and cheaper to create agreements between multiple parties.
-Companies like Share&Charge, Propy, and Fizzy AXA already use smart contracts to automate payment processes, facilitate international property purchases, and process insurance claims.
+Companies like Share&Charge and Propy already use smart contracts to automate payment processes, facilitate international property purchases, and process insurance claims.

 Payment and money transfers